Here with Support ~ helping you cope with life’s challenges

 Our mission is to provide bereavement support and education that is sensitive, compassionate and responsive to the needs of our clients, and offer information and resources to anyone experiencing loss, grief and death.

-All of our services are provided by trained individuals or counselors.
+All services are provided by trained individuals or counselors.
 Our network of facilitators also includes healthcare professionals and peer volunteers.